MOHANSAINALLALA/aws-project/README.md

 3.1.
 Clone or download the application source code from the repository.

+3.1.
+Clone or download the application source code from the repository.

 3.2.
 Open a terminal and navigate to the application directory.

 3.3.
 Configure the application with the AWS credentials (access key and secret key) of "AppUser."